yury-lysogorskiy/lammps/doc/src/python.rst

   .. parsed-literal::

-     keyword = *here* or name of a *Python file* *here* arg = one or more lines of Python code must be a single argument, typically enclosed between triple quotes the in-lined Python code will be executed immediately *Python file* = name of a file with Python code which will be executed immediately
+     keyword = *here* or name of a *Python file* *here* arg = inline
+         inline = one or more lines of Python code which will be executed immediately must be a single argument, typically enclosed between triple quotes *Python file* = name of a file with Python code which will be executed immediately

 * if *mode* is *name* of a Python function: